-This is a two-hour, senior-level physical chemistry 1 laboratory intended for chemistry majors.
+This is a two-hour, senior-level Physical Chemistry I laboratory intended for chemistry majors.
 Laboratory experiments will include thermodynamics, electrochemistry, equilibria, and kinetics.
 The course will meet for four hours per week.
 Prerequisite: CHEM 4301.

 CHEM 4210 Advanced Biochemistry Laboratory (2) (Same as BIOL 4210)